RomeHein/ESPecial/README.md

 It's important to note that if you leave the authorised user list empty, your bot will answer to anyone.
 So be secure, and add at least one user id 😉

 Now you're be able to control all pins in output mode by sending a `/out` or the automations you have set with `/auto`.
 The bot will answer a list of buttons corresponding to the list you've set on the web interface of the ESP32, sweet!

+### ESP-CAM (work in progress)

+If you have an ESP-CAM board, ESPecial can handle the stream video directly in the web interface.
+You can also send images among text to telegram via an automation.
+When accessing the interface for the first time, simply click the add button in the the camera section.
+Select your model, and you should be good to go.

+note: At the moment the stream functionnality does not work as explected and will crash avery 20 sec or so of use.

 ### Siri integration (iOS)